nullnewt/memoir/README.md

-# x0newt
+# nullnewt
-Make sure to install libssl-dev on whatever your distro may be for openssl to work.
+Make sure to install libssl-dev on whatever your distro may be for openssl encryption to work.

+Todo: Add support for windows
+      Add support for sqlite db with entries, maybe Clean code